Publication Ethics

 Authors

-Corresponding Author (CA) Responsibilities
+Corresponding Author Responsibilities

 Declaration of the use of generative AI and AI-assisted technologies in Scientific Writing